tinnguyen96/partition-coupling/README.md

 ## Figure 1
 * [Figure1.ipynb](Figure1.ipynb) replicates the analysis in Figure 1, simulating different couplings of Gibbs samplers for Dirichlet Process mixture models and graph coloring.

-## Figure 2B
+## Figure 2
-We have included the data and code we used to generate figure 2B so that anyone interested may view the details of our analysis.
+We have included the data and code we used to generate figure 2 so that anyone interested may view the details of our analysis.
-Howeve, because of the large computational resources demanded by this experiment and the differences we expect amongst the compute platforms that will be available to those interested, we have not intended to make this analysis replicable on the press of a button (as with figure 1).
+However, because of the large computational resources demanded by these experiments and the differences we expect amongst the compute platforms that will be available to those interested, we have not intended to make this analysis replicable on the press of a button (as with Figure 1).
 For our experiments, we used [Supercloud](https://supercloud.mit.edu/) [[1]](#1).
-Instead we include the key pieces of our pipeline.
+Instead we include the key pieces of our pipeline:
 * [gene\_data\_Ndata=200\_D=50.csv](data/gene_data_Ndata=200_D=50.csv) contains the processed single-cell RNA-seq dataset.
 This was initially published in [[2]](#2) and processed and modeled using a Dirichlet process mixture model (our starting point) by [[3]](#3).
 * [estimation\_experiment.sh](scripts/estimation_experiment.sh) is the script we used to run our parallel estimation experiments.
 This runs batches of parallel chains in sequence to simulate higher parallelism.
 * [compile\_results.py](modules/compile_results.py) contains helper functions we used to qualitatively evaluate the procedure while exploring its sensitivities to parameters on our own.